Table of Contents

 7. Building materials

 The materials used for construction purposes are called building materials.
 These are usually wood, clay, sand, and rocks.
-The study of manufacturing of building materials is critical in civil engineering.
+The study of the manufacturing of building materials is critical in civil engineering.
 The subject also includes studying the strength of these building materials.
 For instance, how much stress and strain they are able to face.

 8. Structural analysis